sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

     service: destination
     service-name: incident-management-destination-service
     service-plan: lite
-- name: incident-management_html_repo_host
-  type: org.cloudfoundry.managed-service
 parameters:
-    service: html5-apps-repo
-    service-name: incident-management-html5-app-host-service
-    service-plan: app-host
-parameters:
+  deploy_mode: html5-repo
   enable-parallel-deployments: true
 build-parameters:
   before-all:
   - builder: custom
     commands:
+    - npm ci
     - npx cds build --production
 ```

 - This snippet adds the destinations required by the SAP Build Work Zone, standard edition service: HTML5 repo host service and Authorization and Trust Management (XSUAA) service.
-- The `html5-apps-repo` service with plan `app-host` is required to deploy the HTML5 applications to the HTML5 Application Repository.

 > **Important**
 >
-> Double check if line 29 in the snippet above was added correctly.
+> Double check if line 24 in the snippet above was added correctly.
 In case it is missing, open the **mta.yaml** file and add it.

 ### Add navigation target for Incidents UI